RedisLabs/redislabs-docs/content/rs/security/certificates/updating-certificates.md

 ### Use the CLI

-To replace certificates using the rladmin CLI, run:
+To replace certificates with the `rladmin` CLI, run:

 ```sh
  rladmin cluster certificate set <cert-name> certificate_file <cert-file-name>.pem key_file <key-file-name>.pem